Update: December 30th, 2008

-December 30th, 2008.
-This post was published long time ago on the Italian version of my blog then moved here after the English blog has been opened.
+This post was published a long time ago on the Italian version of my blog and later moved here after the English blog opened.
 Please note that the following post can contain outdated information and (probably) multiple typos.

 I have to admit I'm really frustrated with Technorati, in particular with its APIs.
 It's probably the worst API service I have ever developed with: let me explain why.

 I'm not really a newbie in the web service field.
 I love XML stuff including feeds and APIs.
-I've developed many products and classes which interact with public web services via XML-RPC, SOAP o ReST based interfaces.
+I've developed many products and classes which interact with public web services via XML-RPC, SOAP, or REST based interfaces.

-I don't know where I could start to tell you how much I'm frustrated with Technorati API.
-OK, let's try to start from yesterday experience!
+I don't know where I could start to tell you how much I'm frustrated with Technorati APIs.
+OK, let's try to start from yesterday's experience!

 After the proposal has been approved, I started to collect test cases to drive development.
-This is what I had to handle with:
+This is what I had to deal with:

 Cosmos claim option is out of office, try again later